alisaifee/coredis/docs/source/api/typing.rst

 Redis Response (RESP) descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The follow two types describe the total representation of parsed responses from the redis serialization protocol(s) (RESP & RESP3) (See :ref:`handbook/response:redis response` for more details).
+The follow types describe the total representation of parsed responses from the redis serialization protocol(s) (RESP & RESP3) (See :ref:`handbook/response:redis response` for more details).

 In most cases these are not exposed through the client API and are only meant for internal pre-validation before the parsed response is transformed or narrowed to the returns documented in the client API at :ref:`api/clients:clients`.

-.. autodata:: coredis.typing.ResponsePrimitive
+.. type:: coredis.typing.ResponsePrimitive

+   Primitives returned by redis

+.. type:: coredis.typing.HashableResponseType

+   The structure of hashable response types (i.e. those that can be members of sets or keys for maps)

-.. autodata:: coredis.typing.ResponseType
+.. type:: coredis.typing.ResponseType

+   The total structure of any response for any redis command.

 Response Types